-This follows the release of a disappointing update on a proposed asset sale after the market close.
+This follows the release of an update on a proposed asset sale this morning.

 What did Westpac announce?

-This afternoon Westpac revealed that the sale still requires regulatory approvals in both Fiji and Papua New Guinea.
+At the time, it warned that the sale was subject to regulatory approvals in both Fiji and Papua New Guinea.

-One of those approvals is from Papua New Guinea’s Independent Consumer and Competition Commission (ICCC).
-However, the ICCC has just released its draft determination indicating that it proposes to deny authorisation to Kina Bank for the proposed acquisition of Westpac’s stake in Westpac Bank PNG.
+Speaking of which, in July, the banking giant revealed that the Papua New Guinea’s Independent Consumer and Competition Commission (ICCC) released a draft determination relating to the sale.
+That draft determination indicated that the ICCC was proposing to deny authorisation to Kina Securities for the proposed acquisition of Westpac’s stake in Westpac Bank PNG.

 Unfortunately for Westpac and Kina Securities, the ICCC has now released its final determination and no changes have been made.
 The Commission has denied authorisation for the sale.

 Westpac has acknowledged the ICCC’s determination.
 It has advised that it will continue to operate the businesses as normal while it reviews the impact on the sale.